DmytroKosenko/cypress-hillel-homework/README.md

 # homework

-It is test repository for Cypress course.
+This is a demo repository of the Hillel school course for creating tests using Cypress.